 of Art in London.

 He is currently President of KIDStudio Corporation and Executive Director of International Association for Universal Design (IAUD) in Japan.
 He is also a professor in the Graduate School of Media and Chair of Department of Design, Nagoya University of Arts and Sciences.

 For more than 30 years, he has devoted himself to study designing for handicapped people and as a professional industrial designer he has been trying to design all products to be human centered.
 Some typical examples of his work are; Clock for the Blind, House for Wheelchair Users, Barrier-free Kitchen, ATM for the Blind, Meal Delivery Robot, Platform Safety System, Universal Design Mobile Phone, etc.

 In 2002 he organised the International Conference of Universal Design held in Yokohama, Japan.
 It was a great success and resulted in IAUD being established in November 2003, which now numbers about 100 Japanese corporations among its members.
 Since then the conference has been held several times, featuring a programme of international speakers and attracting thousands of delegates from all over the world.

 A law graduate from Southampton University

-Executive Officer of the Bureau of European Design Associations from 1988 to 1994, he then represented Italy on its Board of Directors until 2002.
-A member of the Associazione per il Disegno Industriale since 1994, he coordinated its International Committee from 1999 to 2001 and coordinated the Consiglio Nazionale del Design from 2000 to 2001.
-He is a founding member of EIDD – Design for All Europe (President 2003-07), as well as of its national counterpart Design for All Italy (President 1997-1999) , and is currently EIDD Ambassador.
+Executive Officer of the Bureau of European Design Associations (BEDA) in 1988-94, he then represented Italy on its Board of Directors until 2002.
+A member of ADI, the Italian Association for the Industrial Design, since 1994, he co-ordinated its International Committee from 1999-2001 and and the Italian National Council of Design in 2000-2001.
+A founder member of EIDD – Design for All Europe in 1993 (President in 2003-07), as well as of its national counterpart Design for All Italy (President 1997-99), he has served as EIDD’s roving Ambassador since 2007, speaking and lecturing in an average of 10 countries worldwide every year.

-A member of several scientific, consulting and editorial committees and juries for international conferences, journals and awards and author of numerous articles and manifestos for political, legal and design publications, he has served as a member of the Group of Experts in Design at the Office for the Harmonization of the Internal Market since its inception in 2002.
+A member of several scientific, consulting and editorial committees and juries for international conferences, journals and awards and author of numerous articles and manifestos for political, legal and design publications, he served as a member of the Group of Experts in Design at the Office for the Harmonization of the Internal Market (OHIM) throughout its existence (2002-2008).